 This issue (discussed in [7]) was raised in the offline #025 [3] as part of the “other issues” to be further discussed in RAN2.
 Considering the RAN2#113bis-e [1] agreement that “If the network chooses to not provide specific subgrouping information, there will be configuration option where subgrouping can be supported by randomization (by UE-ID)”, the point made is that it should be clarified that there can be a mix of UEs in a cell using NW-assigned subgroup and UEID-based subgroup.
 That is, it should not be mandated to the NW that if it assigns some UEs with NW-assigned subgroups, it shall assign all UEs with NW-assigned subgroup.

-Note this question does necessarily assume the UE subgroup is either assigned directly by network or calculated based on UE-ID and, for example, does not rule out solutions considering a mix of both as e.g. in LTE GWUS [5][6].
+Note this question does not necessarily assume the UE subgroup is either assigned directly by network or calculated based on UE-ID and, for example, does not rule out solutions considering a mix of both as e.g. in LTE GWUS [5][6].

-Q6: Do you agree there can be a mix of UEs in a cell using NW-assigned subgroup and UEID-based subgroup?
+Q8: Do you agree there can be a mix of UEs in a cell using NW-assigned subgroup and UEID-based subgroup?